lmakinaa/submissions-manager/readme.md

 The **CV Submission Manager** is a web application designed to streamline the process of managing and reviewing CV submissions.
 Built with a **FastAPI** backend and a **React** frontend, this application allows users to upload CVs, track application statuses, and review submissions efficiently.

 ## Features
-- Upload and manage CV submissions
+- Upload and manage CV submissions (in the root page '/')
-- Track application statuses
+- Track application statuses (in the admin page '/admin')
-- Review and filter submitted CVs
+- Review and filter submitted CVs (in the admin page '/admin')
 - FastAPI backend with React frontend

 ## Getting Started